-Kathy K. Hanks, C.P.M, Director Julio Alvarado, Section Manager Sarah Davda, Section Manager Enrique Sandoval, Section Manager
+Kathy K. Hanks, C.P.M, Director Julio Alvarado, Section Manager Sarah Davda, Section Manager Enrique Sandoval, Section Manger

+Board of Supervisor's Strategic
-Board of Supervisor's Strategic Initiatives - C&G obtained in Federal funding for Whole Person Care Program (WPC) over the five year WPC pilot program; as well as \$5.900 million for the Office of Diversion and Re-Entry (ODR) Law Enforcement Assisted Diversion (LEAD) program and \$20.000 million for implementation of Proposition 47.
-DHS also received delegated authority to create and implement innovative, inclusive and streamlined to support all facets of the Board's for adults with Sickle Cell Dis-Homeless Initiatives, and programs for WPC, ODR, Proposition 47, and a Pay for Success Program for reduction of recidivism in Los Angeles County.

-Housing for Health - Developed 22 work orders to provide intensive case management services and permanent supportive housing for homeless DHS patients with chronic medical and behavioral health conditions; executed 4 administrative work order amendments and approved 10 new master agreements.
-Developed Reefits Advocacy Services, complet-Board approval of \$630.200 million ed solicitation, and received Board approval of agreements totaling \$4.800 million in March 2016.
-Grants - Accepted 8 grant awards valued at \$1.237 million to provide community support services throughout DHS such as: the Child Care Center at MLK, Jr. Outpatient Center; the development of Performance Improvement services; the support of Integrating Sexual+ Reproductive Health services; the support of contracting processes and methods community involvement in caring ease; for cancer prevention and early detection awareness programs; and for family planning services.

-My Health LA (MHLA) - Managed 60 MHLA Agreements, that provide primary health care at no cost to eligible residents of Los Angeles County; execution of Enrollment Waiver Letters as a result of SB75, that waves the eligibility age for children found in the MHLA Agreements; and 53 Change Notices for MHLA agreements.
+Initiatives - C&G obtained Board approval of \$630.200 million efits Advocacy Services, completin Federal funding for Whole Person Care Program (WPC) over the five year WPC pilot program; \$4.800 million in March 2016. as well as \$5.900 million for the Office of Diversion and Re-Entry (ODR) Law Enforcement Assisted Diversion (LEAD) program and \$20.000 million for implementation of Proposition 47.
+DHS also received delegated authority to create and implement innovative, inclusive and streamlined contracting processes and methods support of community involveto support all facets of the Board's ment in caring for adults with Homeless Initiatives, and programs for WPC, ODR, Proposition 47, and a Pay for Success Program for reduction of recidivism in Los Angeles County.
+Housing for Health - Developed 22 work orders to provide intensive case management services and permanent supportive housing for homeless DHS patients with chronic medical and behavioral health conditions: executed 4 administrative work order amendments and approved 10 new master agreements.
+Developed Request for Proposals (RFP) for Bened solicitation and received Board approval of agreements totaling Grants - Accepted 8 grant awards valued at \$1.237 million to provide community support services throughout DHS such as: the Child Care Center at MLK, Jr. the development of Performance Improvement services; the support of Integrating Sexual+ Reproductive Health services; the Sickle Cell Disease; for cancer prevention and early detection awareness programs; and for family planning services.
+My Health LA (MHLA) -Managed 60 MHLA Agreements, that provide primary health care at no cost to eligible residents of Los Angeles County; execution of Enrollment Waiver Letters as a result of SB75, that waves the eligibility age for children found in the MHLA Agreements; and 53 Change Notices for MHLA agreements.

-quest for Proposals (RFP) for Ben- 340B Pharmacy Services Administrator - Executed 3 agreements for MHLA clinics' 340B pharmacy network and provided access to a 24/7 pharmacy network.
+340B Pharmacy Services Administrator - Executed 3 agreements for MHLA clinics' 340B pharmacy network and provide access to a 24/7 pharmacy network.

-Medical School Affiliations - Executed amendments to Agreements with The Regents of the University of California; Regents and University of Southern California (USC) to provide ongoing graduate medical education and clinical care.
+Medical School Affiliations -Executed amendments to Agreements with The Regents of the University of California Regents and University of Southern California (USC) to provide ongoing graduate medical education and clinical care.

 Training Affiliations - Managed 236 affiliation agreements with universities, military training programs, and Veteran Affairs to provide hands-on training to non-County healthcare providers.
-Mentoring Programs - Managed 71 Peer Mentoring - Life Coaching Agreements, a program that allows alumni of Rancho Los amigos National Rehabilitation Centre (RLANRC) to use their lived experience and training through the RLANRC Know Barriers Program to serve as mentors and life coaches to patients at RLANRC; and 5 Tutoring and Mentoring Agreements with community colleges that offer personalized academic/clinical support for nursing students.
+Mentoring Programs - Managed 71 Peer Mentoring - Life Coaching Agreements, a program that allows alumni of RLANRC to use their lived experience and training through the RLANRC Know Barriers Program to serve as mentors and life coaches to patients at RLANRC; and 5 Tutoring and Mentoring Agreements with community colleges that offer personalized academic/clinical support for nursing students.

-Specialty Medical Services & Physician Registry Services - Executed 293 extension amendments to the Specialty Medical Services (SMS) agreements; 6 extension amendments to the Physician Registry Services (PRS) agreements; and 27 new agreements with physician specialists.
+Specialty Medical Services & Physician Registry Services - Executed 293 extension amendments to the Specialty Medical Services (SMS) agreements; 6 extension amendments to the Physician Registry Services (PRS) agreements; and 27 new agreements with physician specialist.